Shirley Jones: The Partridge Family

-Shirley Jones's friendship with David Cassidy's family began in the mid-to-late 1950s, when David was just six, after he learned about his father's divorce from his mother Evelyn Ward.
+Shirley Jones's friendship with David Cassidy had begun in the mid-to-late 1950s, when David was just six, after he learned about his father's divorce from his mother Evelyn Ward.
 Upon David's first meeting with Shirley before co-starring with her on The Partridge Family, he said, "The day he tells me that they're divorced, he tells me, 'We're remarried, and let me introduce you to my new wife.'
 He was thrilled when her first film, Oklahoma!
 (1955), had come out; and my dad took me to see it—I just see her, and I go, uh-oh, it doesn't really quite register with me, 'cause I'm in total shock, because I wanted to hate her, but the instant that I met her, I got the essence of her.
 She's a very warm, open, sweet, good human being.
 She couldn't have thawed it for me—the coldness and the ice—any more than she did."

-Shirley was shocked to hear her real-life stepson was going to audition for the role of Keith Partridge.
+Shirley was shocked to hear her stepson was going to audition for the role of Keith Partridge.
 David said, "At the auditions, they introduced me to the lead actress [Shirley Jones] 'cause they had no idea, they had no idea.
 So I said, 'What are you doing here?'
 She looked at me and said, 'What are you doing here?'
 And I said, 'Well, I'm reading for the lead guy.'
 I said, 'What are you doing here?'
 She said, 'I'm the mother!'"
 Cassidy discussed his relationship with his stepmother on the show: "She wasn't my mother, and I can be very open, and we can speak, and we became very close friends.
 She was a very good role model for me, watching the way, you know, she dealt with people on the set, and watching people revere her."

-Cassidy appeared on many shows alongside his stepmother, including A&E Biography, TV Land Confidential, and The Today Show, and he was one of the presenters of his stepmother's Intimate Portrait on Lifetime Television, and the reality show pilot In Search of the Partridge Family, where he served as co-executive producer.
+Cassidy appeared on many shows alongside his stepmother, including A&E Biography, TV Land Confidential, and The Today Show.
+He was one of the presenters of his stepmother's Intimate Portrait on Lifetime Television, and the reality show pilot In Search of the Partridge Family, where he served as co-executive producer.
 The rest of the cast also celebrated the 25th, 30th, and 35th anniversaries of The Partridge Family (although Cassidy was unavailable to attend the 25th anniversary in 1995 owing to other commitments).
-In addition, Jack Cassidy's death in 1976 drew Jones and Cassidy closer as Shirley's three children and stepson mourned their father.
+Jack Cassidy's death in 1976 drew Jones and Cassidy closer, as Shirley's three children and stepson mourned their father.